dxx-rebirth/dxx-rebirth/README.md

 It is the goal of DXX-Rebirth to keep Descent 1 & 2 alive and well, updating them for modern PCs while also keeping them the same games you remember playing back in 1995!

-If you have any questions, comments, or suggestions, contact zico [at] dxx-rebirth [dot] com, or come to our forum: https://forum.dxx-rebirth.com/

 > Now Material Defender...Prepare for Descent!

 ## 1. Features: